 Overall, preference between all four PPIs comes down to individual use and what works for your body specifically.
 Pantoprazole and Rabeprazole have been found to be just as effective at treating conditions like GERD and even stomach ulcers.

-Evens also offers a small range of supplements that could be beneficial for those with acid reflux and GERD, such as fiber, magnesium, and probiotics.
+Evens also offers a small range of supplements that could be beneficial for those with acid reflux and GERD, as well as other common GI symptoms like frequent constipation, bloating and diarrhea.

 A fiber-rich diet can help those dealing with GERD control their symptoms overall.
 It can also help reduce problems with esophageal motility for those who deal with non-erosive gastroesophageal reflux disease.
 Thus a simple over the counter fiber supplement can be extremely beneficial.